macder/wfv-validation/tests/README.md

 $: bash bin/install-wp-tests.sh wordpress_test root password localhost latest
 ```

-If your database is inside a VM, open up a tunnel.
+If your database is inside a VM, open up a tunnel:
 ```sh
 # On your local machine, run: